Jadav Payeng: In popular culture

 Payeng has been the subject of a number of documentaries in the recent years.
-His character was the basis for a fictional film made by a Tamil director Prabhu solaman casting Rana Daggubati released in Tamil, Telugu, Hindi as Kaadan, Aranya and Haathi Mere Saathi (2018 film).
+His character was the basis for a fictional film made by a Tamil director Prabhu Solomon casting Rana Daggubati released in Tamil, Telugu, Hindi as Kaadan, Aranya and Haathi Mere Saathi.
 A locally made documentary film, produced by Jitu Kalita in 2012, The Molai Forest, was screened at the Jawaharlal Nehru University.
 Jitu Kalita, who lives near Payeng's house, has also been featured and given recognition for good reporting by projecting the life of Payeng through his documentary.

 The 2013 film documentary Foresting life, directed by the Indian documentary filmmaker Aarti Shrivastava, celebrates the life and work of Jadav Payeng in the Molai forest.
 These are also the focus of William Douglas McMaster's 2013 film documentary Forest Man.
 With US$8,327 pledged on its Kickstarter campaign, the film was brought to completion and taken to a number of film festivals.
 It was awarded the Best Documentary prize at the Emerging Filmmaker Showcase in the American Pavilion at the 2014 Cannes Film Festival.

 Payeng is the subject of the 2016 children's book Jadav and the Tree-Place, written and illustrated by Vinayak Varma.
 The book was published by the open-source children's publishing platform StoryWeaver, and its production was funded by a grant from the Oracle Giving Initiative.
 Jadav and the Tree-Place has been translated into 39 languages, published in print by Pratham Books in 8 Indian languages, and has won the Digital Book of the Year prize at the Publishing Next Industry Awards, 2016, and the Best of Indian Children's Writing: Contemporary Awards, 2019.

 Payeng is also the subject of the 2019 children's book The Boy Who Grew A Forest: The True Story of Jadav Payeng, written by Sophia Gholz and illustrated by Kayla Harren.
 Published by Sleeping Bear Press, the book won the Crystal Kite Award, the Sigurd F. Olson Nature Writing Award (SONWA) from Northland College, and the Florida State Book Award.
 It has been translated into German and French, and adapted for stage.